farhad-dalirani/PytorchRevelio/README.md

 deep_dream(...) | [Inceptionism: Going Deeper into Neural Networks](https://ai.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html)
 grad_cam(...) | [Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization](https://arxiv.org/abs/1610.02391)

+For detail about different methods you can see this blog post [Reveling what neural networks see and learn: PytorchRevelio](https://dalirani-1373.medium.com/reveling-what-neural-networks-see-and-learn-pytorchrevelio-a218ef5fc61f)

 ## Which method does perform better?
 * The higher methods in the list perform better for feature visualization:
   1. activation_maximization_with_bilateral_blurring